curtispuetz/pypp-docs/docs/stl/os.md

 # Os

-Like Pythons os standard library.
+Like Python's os standard library.
 Limited at the moment.

 ## Usage